 Even once you’re paying yourself first, check in with what’s left over.
 If you’re not sure where your money goes, get into the habit of tracking what you spend.
 You can use My Spend in NetBank to help you out.
 That daily takeaway lunch could be setting you back roughly $2,000 a year.
 Likewise, an unused gym membership could be a couple of extra thousand into your savings account towards your next holiday.

 It doesn’t need to be 100% right, but get a rough idea of what your after-tax salary works out to be on an hourly basis.
 This will help you figure out how many hours’ work that next purchase is so you can decide if it’s worth it.

 4. Bank any bonus

-It’s tempting to splurge any cash left at the end of your pay cycle.
-But making a habit of saving, at least part, of each bonus, overtime, or tax refund, means reaching your goals that much sooner.
+It’s tempting to splurge any cash left at the end of your pay cycle, but making a habit of saving at least part of each bonus, overtime, or tax refund, could mean reaching your goals sooner.